Waking From

 In addition to this book, I am working on a documentary film called Identifying Nelson/Buscando a Roberto.
 It centers around a week-long trip I took to El Salvador in 2011, where I got to connect with the other Disappeared Children, interview members of my birth family, and meet the country’s president.

-My work has been featured in The Huffington Post, and The Christian Science Monitor, as well as several podcasts.
-I’ve spoken about my story at a number of high schools and colleges including Yale University, Wellesley College, and The University of Chicago.
+My work and story have been featured on The BBC World Service, The NACLA Report, The Christian Science Monitor, The Los Angels Times and The Huffington Post.
+Besides appearing on several podcasts, I’ve also spoken about my story at a number of high schools and colleges, including Dartmouth College, Yale University, Wellesley College, and University of Chicago.

 Publication & Release Date